Dinorush/LTSRebalance/README.md

 - Predator Cannon
   - Weapon is entirely replaced.
 No mods that reference this weapon specifically or modify its reticle will work.
 - 40mm Tracker Cannon
   - Reticles are replaced.
-Reticle mods will not work.
+Reticle mods that use KeyValue modding will not work.

 ## FAQs